egirlfrosty/egirlfrosty/README.md

 My discord: https://discord.tecknix.com

-Some of my open source projects: https://github.com/TecknixClient
+Some of my open source projects: https://github.com/TecknixClient I now have a website for some reason http://egirl.codes/

 <br/> Things I use and or am notably good at.